endo5501/LaboMachineTable/memory-bank/activeContext.md

    - Decision: Implement a translation system using a utility function and JSON-based translation files
    - Rationale: Support for multiple languages enhances accessibility and user experience
    - Consideration: Ensure all user-facing text is properly internationalized
+   - Implementation: translations.js for mapping English to Japanese and translate.js utility function

 ### Technical Considerations